 First is the fact that CIT Bank is online-based.
-These are excellent options for most people (even my checking account is with an online bank… and I love it!), but some folks really want to have a brick-and-mortar branch close by.
-If that’s the case for you, you’ll probably find any online bank a bit frustrating.
-If you live in California, there may be a CIT branch nearby; otherwise, you’ll probably need to settle for the lower interest rates offered by your local banks.
+These are excellent options for most people (even my checking account is with an online bank and I love it!), but some folks really want to have a brick-and-mortar branch close by.
+If that’s the case for you, you’ll probably find any online bank a bit frustrating and may need to opt for lower interest rates offered by your local banks.

 There’s also the issue of rate changes.
 If your account will toe that $25,000 balance line, or if you’re not sure how much you can commit to saving each month, you don’t actually know how much money you’ll be earning on your savings.